edwardcallow/tesco-jargon/c.md

 #### Cage
 A metal unit on wheels used to transport cases of stock.

+#### Call Mr Robinson
+A checkout prompt indicating the card used may be blocked.

 #### Capital expenditure
 Funds used to buy or upgrade physical things.